 Rather, the complexity and depth of the character, the warring of a man’s humanity and faith with his desire to be revenged on his persecutors, is revealed.
 Nowhere in the movie is this more clearly presented than in the trial scene, where separation by blocking, the screenplay adaptation of Shakespeare’s words (also by Radford), and Pacino’s subtle expressions present a Shylock for whom justice is paramount, but who seeks justice gruesomely and so loses all.

-For reference, the video below contains the scene in question.
+For reference, the video below contains a portion of the scene in question.
 But I warn viewers, as it is the climax, the scene is both spoiler-ridden and rather lengthy.
 The trailer is at the bottom of this article, as usual.

 Setting and Blocking: